ageekymonk/notes/README.md

 # Notes
 Greetings all.
 This is my personal notes collected over several years.

 Available Notes:

 * [Container](./sw/container.org)
 * [kubernetes](./sw/kubernetes.org)

+### Please contribute
+If you find any errors or want to enhance this, please do contribute.